ZMYaro/paintz/test_plan.md

 	n.
 Flip selection vertically with toolbar button
 	o.
 Move selection with left click
 	p.
 Move selection with single-point touch
 	q.
+Move selection with arrow keys
+	r.
 Move selection in transparent selection mode
-	r.
-Change background color in transparent selection mode
 	s.
+Change fill color between transparent selections
+	t.
+Change fill color with an active transparent selection
+	u.
 Paste selection from PaintZ with toolbar button
-	t.
+	v.
 Paste selection from PaintZ with Ctrl+V
-	s.
+	w.
 Paste selection from elsewhere with toolbar button
-	t.
+	x.
 Paste selection from elsewhere with Ctrl+V
-	u.
+	y.
 Erase selection with toolbar button
-	v.
+	z.
 Erase selection with Delete key
-	w.
+	α.
 Erase selection with Backspace key
-	x.
+	β.
 Duplicate selection with toolbar button
-	y.
+	γ.
 Duplicate selection with Ctrl+V
-	z.
+	δ.
 Cancel selection with toolbar button
-	α.
+	ε.
 Cancel selection with Esc key
-	β.
+	ζ.
 Crop to selection with toolbar button
-	γ.
+	η.
 Zoom in/out with an active selection
-	δ.
+	θ.
 Duplicate a selection while zoomed in
-	ε.
+	ι.
 Paste a selection while zoomed in

 16. Freeform selection tool
 	a.
 Select tool with toolbar button